mui/mui-x/docs/data/date-pickers/date-picker/date-picker.md

 {{"demo": "BasicDatePicker.js"}}

-## Static mode

-It's possible to render any date picker without the modal/popover and text field.
-This can be helpful when building custom popover/modal containers.
+## Uncontrolled vs. Controlled

+The component can be controlled or uncontrolled

-{{"demo": "StaticDatePickerDemo.js", "bg": true}}
+{{"demo": "DatePickerValue.js"}}

 ## Responsiveness

 The date picker component is designed and optimized for the device it runs on.

-- The `MobileDatePicker` component works best for touch devices and small screens.
+- The `MobileNextDatePicker` component works best for touch devices and small screens.
-- The `DesktopDatePicker` component works best for mouse devices and large screens.
+- The `DesktopNextDatePicker` component works best for mouse devices and large screens.

-By default, the `DatePicker` component renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
+By default, the `NextDatePicker` component renders the desktop version if the media query [`@media (pointer: fine)`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer) matches.
 This can be customized with the `desktopModeMediaQuery` prop.

 There are certain caveats when testing pickers, please refer to [this section](/x/react-date-pickers/getting-started/#testing-caveats) for more information.

 {{"demo": "ResponsiveDatePickers.js"}}

+## Static mode

+It is also possible to render any date picker without the modal/popover and text field.
+This can be helpful when building custom popover/modal containers.

+{{"demo": "StaticDatePickerDemo.js", "bg": true}}

 ## Form props